ethereum/ethereum-org-website/src/content/enterprise/private-ethereum/index.md

 # Private Ethereum for Enterprise {#private-ethereum-for-enterprise}

-Enterprise blockchain applications can be built on the public permissionless Ethereum Mainnet, or on private blockchains that are based on Ethereum technology.
-For more information on building on the public Ethereum Mainnet, see [Ethereum Mainnet for Enterprise](/enterprise/).
+Enterprise blockchain applications can be built on the public permissionless Ethereum mainnet, or on private blockchains that are based on Ethereum technology.
+For more information on building on the public Ethereum mainnet, see [Ethereum mainnet for Enterprise](/enterprise/).

 ## Developer Resources for Private Enterprise Ethereum